Roychrltt/Guide_Minishell/README.md

   Lastly, we do the prep for redirection and store the file descriptor of input file and output file in `int infile` and `int outfile`.

 ### **3.2 redirection**
   There might be more than 1 input file and output file.
 We should open all of them accordingly while each time closing the previous one before opening a new one.
-For heredoc, I would create a temporary file `.here_doc.tmp` and save the input in this file using get_next_line(saved_stdin).
-When it's not needed anymore, I do unlink() to remove it.
+For heredoc, I would create a temporary file `.here_doc.tmp` and save the input in this file using `get_next_line(saved_stdin)`.
+When it's not needed anymore, I do `unlink()` to remove it.
   We get fds in the parent process but do the redirection at the beginning of each child process.
 If there are input files, we `dup2(infile, STDIN_FILENO)`, and `dup2(outfile, STDOUT_FILENO)` for output files.
 In the parent process, we close the writing end of the pipe and redirect `STDIN_FILENO` to the reading end of the pipe.
 Don't forget to close all fds that are not needed anymore in both processes.

 ### **3.3 execution**
   We `fork()` a child process for each command except when there's only one command and it's a builtin.
 Changes made to environment in child processes should not affect the enrivonment of parent process.
   Commands that are not builtins would normally exit when `execve()` is called.
-For builtins, we need to call `exit()` by the end.
+For builtins, we need to call `exit()` at the end.
 (Don't forget to update the exit status!)
   A key thing is, in the parent process, I redirect `STDIN_FILENO` and `STDOUT_FILENO` back to `saved_stdin` and `saved_stdout` before `waitpid()` so that the `SIGPIPE` could be triggered (yes this is for the famous `cat | cat | ls` to work "normally").